gwforg/gwf/docs/index.rst

 ==============

 *gwf* is a flexible, pragmatic workflow tool for building and running large, scientific workflows.
-It is developed at the Bioinformatics Research Centre (BiRC), Aarhus University.
+It runs on Python 3.5+ and is developed at the Bioinformatics Research Centre (BiRC), Aarhus University.

 Examples
   To get a feeling for what a *gwf* workflow looks like, have a look at a few